konradmalik/kafka-docker-internal-external/readme.md

 Also, check what your distro is using for python virtual environments.
 In Arch it is **venv**, if you are using **virtualenv**, then modify "create-local-python.sh" script accordingly.

+I assume command python3 exists and links to python 3.x interpreter.
+If not, change it in shell scripts.

 ## set up all

 ```bash